Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Numerical results

 \subsection{Breaking degeneracies in the presence of two NSI parameters}

 We now move on to study the case where two NSI parameters are different from zero at a time.
 As can be expected, the sensitivity of a single detector is strongly limited by the existence of degeneracies between the two parameters.
-We will however see that combining the event spectra of two suitably chosen detectors can significantly improve the experimental sensitivity.
+These degeneracies are a consequence of the fact that (considering for simplicity a single-nucleus target) the number of CE$\nu$NS events in each energy bin depends only on two nucleus-dependent combinations of NSI parameters, $(Q_{W,e}^V)^2$ and $(Q_{W,\mu}^V)^2\,$, defined in Eq.~(\ref{eq:weak_charge_NSIs}).
+As a result, it is not possible to experimentally distinguish between different sets of NSI parameter values giving the same $(Q_{W,e}^V)^2$ and $(Q_{W,\mu}^V)^2\,$; this is called a degeneracy, and it results in extended allowed regions in two-parameter sensitivity plots obtained from a single nuclear target\footnote{In practice, degeneracies also arise between different sets of NSI parameter values giving the same total number of events, but different values for $(Q_{W,e}^V)^2$ and $(Q_{W,\mu}^V)^2\,$.
+This is a consequence of the experimental difficulty to distinguish between the contribution of $\nu_e$ (which depends on $(Q_{W,e}^V)^2$) from the one of $\nu_\mu$ and $\bar \nu_\mu$ (which depends on $(Q_{W,\mu}^V)^2$).
+This is the case, for instance, of the degeneracies observed between the parameters $\varepsilon^{qV}_{ee}$ and $\varepsilon^{q'V}_{\mu\mu}$ ($q,q'=u,d$) in Fig.~\ref{fig:contour1}.}.
+We will however see that combining the event spectra of two suitably chosen detectors can significantly improve the experimental sensitivity and partially break these degeneracies.